Open Enrollment Classes

 Client Paperwork

 If only it were just about training the dogs!
 But of course it isn’t.
 Many other responsibilities, tasks, and details vie for a dog trainer’s attention.
-Client-based paperwork is not the least … [Read more...]
+Client-based paperwork is not the least among … [Read more...]

 The Case for Day Training